New ECB head Lagarde backed Draghi stimulus while at IMF

 “She is well respected, able to forge compromises and to express herself well,” Schmieding said.

-He said she would be able to rely on the ECB’s new chief economist, Phillip Lane, who is an academic economist, much as Draghi has relied on former Chief Economist Peter Praet.
+He said she would be able to rely on the ECB’s new chief economist, Philip Lane, who is an academic economist, much as Draghi has relied on former Chief Economist Peter Praet.
 The chief economist briefs the 25-member rate-setting council on the economic situation and proposes policy moves, such as interest-rate changes and bond purchase stimulus.

 German Chancellor Angela Merkel, who has worked with Lagarde at numerous international summits, said the nomination was unanimous.

-Note: This story has been updated to correct the spelling of the new ECB chief economist Lane’s first name.
-It’s Philip, not Phillip.